 In honor of Lois’ work to promote cross‐cultural understanding and cooperation, the Roth Endowment partners with the Bureau of Educational and Cultural Affairs (ECA), part of the U.S. Department of State, to provide the only three annual departmental awards honoring excellence in the field of cultural and educational diplomacy.

 The Lois Roth Award recognizes a Foreign Service Officer with the U.S. State Department.
 The Ilchman‐Richardson Award recognizes an ECA employee who has made significant contributions in the domestic management of cultural diplomacy.
-The newly established Gill Jacot‐Guillarmod Award recognizes a national resident employed by the U.S. State Department at an Embassy or Consulate, who has made outstanding contributions to the most important objectives of the U.S. and the host country in the field of cultural and/or educational diplomacy.
+The Gill Jacot‐Guillarmod Award recognizes a national resident employed by the U.S. State Department at an Embassy or Consulate, who has made outstanding contributions to the most important objectives of the U.S. and the host country in the field of cultural and/or educational diplomacy.
 In 2018, the Roth Endowment introduced the Emeritus Award, which recognizes lifetime contributions to deepening international educational and cultural exchanges.
 It honors US and foreign awardees from among retired diplomats and others, including but not restricted to those with a background in government, universities, US non-profits and international NGOs.

 Recipients of these three prizes display a range of qualities: